Lincoln in the Bardo: Audiobook

 Saunders has typically recorded his stories' audiobook adaptations himself, but given this novel's cast of 166 characters, he did not feel he could be the sole voice actor.
 His friend Nick Offerman agreed early in the production process to take a role, as did Offerman's wife, Megan Mullally.
-The two then recruited Julianne Moore, Don Cheadle, Rainn Wilson, and Susan Sarandon.
+The two then recruited Don Cheadle, Julianne Moore, Susan Sarandon, and Rainn Wilson.
 Non-celebrities with parts include Saunders's wife, his children, and various friends.
-Other notable narrators include David Sedaris, Carrie Brownstein, Lena Dunham, Keegan-Michael Key, Miranda July, Ben Stiller, Bradley Whitford, Bill Hader, Mary Karr, Jeffrey Tambor, Kat Dennings, Jeff Tweedy, and Patrick Wilson.
+Other notable narrators include Carrie Brownstein, Kat Dennings, Lena Dunham, Bill Hader, Miranda July, Mary Karr, Keegan-Michael Key, David Sedaris, Ben Stiller, Jeffrey Tambor, Jeff Tweedy, Bradley Whitford, and Patrick Wilson.

-Other
+Films

 Mullally and Offerman purchased the rights to produce a film version of the novel five weeks after it was released.
+In 2017, Graham Sack wrote and directed a short film adaptation of the book.

+As of 2025, another film adaptation is being produced by Duke Johnson, featuring Andre Holland.
+Tom Hanks is set to play Lincoln while producing through his Playtone company.
+Willem Dafoe, Jonathan Bailey, Peter Dinklage, Meryl Streep, Colman Domingo, Bill Hader, Alanah Bloor, and Tom Waits have also joined the cast.

+Opera

 The Metropolitan Opera commissioned Missy Mazzoli and Royce Vavrek to adapt the book into an opera, with a debut scheduled for October 2026.